 How to Enroll Your Child in an International School in Greece

 To enroll your children into any school in Greece, you will first need a resident permit that also includes your children.
-The Golden Visa Greece allows for family reunification, meaning you can include your children in the application, making them eligible for public or private schools in Greece.
+The Golden Visa Greece allows for family reunification, meaning you can include your children in the application, making them eligible for the Greek educational system.

 After you have done your research and found the right school for your child, enrolling your child in an international school in Greece typically involves the following steps: